fdev31/weye/README.md

 # Bugs

-- Upload not working on mobiles
+- Localized filenames are tested under uwsgi 1.4.9, otherwise it may not work
-- SVG not working on mobiles
+- SVG not working on some mobiles (can't be fixed, switch to png ?)